Behavior Expectations Rubric

 Focus on learning - not distracting

-- Use proper writing and punctuation.
+- Use proper writing.
 (No junk typing or texting lingo.)

 - All images focus on learning and are appropriate for school.